salrashid123/gcpsamples/auth/tokens/README.md

 ## Service Account signed JWT

 Users can also generate a JWT that is signed by a given Service Account.
-The steps here are very simple:  create a JWT and use .signBlob() to sign the header and claims.
+The steps here are very simple:  create a claim and use .signJWT() to sign.
 The signedJWTs can be used to verify caller identity as well as see if the recipient is the intended target.
 Finally, you can customize the scopes fields to convey capability for the token.

 You can specify the intended target for the JWT using the __aud__ field.
 In this case, the audience is 'System C'.
 The scopes field is arbitrary and user-defined.